Part 1 J.D. Program

 Credit for first-year courses completed by an admitted transfer student at his/her home school will be awarded in the discretion of the Associate Dean for Academic Affairs upon evaluation of the transfer student’s grades and courses.
 Transfer credit will not be awarded for courses taken pass/fail or on any other ungraded basis or for any course completed with a grade lower than a C or its equivalent.
 The Law School will accept no more than 30 hours of credit from another Law School.

 All transfer students are eligible to participate in the write-on competition for journal membership.
-The Law School has three academic journals: Law Review; Journal of International & Comparative Law; and Journal of Intellectual Property Law.
-The write-on competition is used for all three publications.
+The Law School has four academic journals: Law Review, Journal of International & Comparative Law, Journal of Intellectual Property Law, and Criminal Law Review.
+The write-on competition is used for all four publications.
 In mid-May, the write-on materials will be available upon request to all rising 2nd year students following the completion of their last final exam.
 On that date, write-on packets will be emailed to all potential transfer students who have requested one.
-Students considering transferring to Georgia Law should contact the Law Journal office and request a write on packet even if they have not yet received an admissions decision.
+Students considering transferring to the School of Law should contact Katie Voyles, Associate Director of Career Development and Journal Specialist, at firstname.lastname@example.org and request a write on packet even if they have not yet received an admissions decision.

 Transfer students wishing to be a part of the Law School’s Advocacy Program can email the Director of Advocacy for information about tryouts.
 Moot court tryouts begin at the end of August and mock trial tryouts begin in September.
 An informational meeting will take place at a mandatory orientation program held prior to the commencement of classes.